Anna Marie Hahn: Murders

 Hahn allegedly began poisoning and robbing elderly men in Cincinnati's German community to support her gambling habit.
-Ernst Kohler, who died on May 6, 1933, was believed to be her first victim.
+73-year-old Ernest Koch (also Ernst Kohler), who died on May 6, 1933, was believed to be her first victim.
 Hahn had befriended him shortly before his death.
 He left her a house in his will.

 Her next alleged victim, Albert Parker, 72, also died soon after she began caring for him.
 Prior to Parker's death, she signed an I.O.U. for $1,000 that she borrowed from him, but after his death, the document was either discarded or simply "disappeared".
 Jacob Wagner, 78, died on June 3, 1937, leaving $17,000 cash to his "beloved niece" Hahn.
 She soon began caring for 67-year-old George Gsellman, also of Cincinnati.
 For her service before his death on July 6, 1937, she received $17,000.

-Hahn killed her last victim, Georg Obendoerfer, on August 1, 1937, after he traveled to Colorado Springs, Colorado, with her and her son.
+Hahn killed her last victim, 67-year-old Georg Obendoerfer, on August 1, 1937, after he traveled to Colorado Springs, Colorado, with her and her son.
 Police said that Obendoerfer, a cobbler, "died in agony just after Mrs. Hahn had bent over his deathbed inquiring his name, professing she did not know the man".
 Hahn's son testified at her trial that he, his mother, and Obendoerfer traveled to Colorado by train from Cincinnati together and that Obendoerfer began getting sick en route.